The Simultaneous Assignment Problem: Approximation Algorithms

 \begin{theorem} Assume that $\mc H$ has the local-interval property, $\mc L=\emptyset$ and that $G$ is a pseudo-tree with cycle length $m$.
-Then the integrality gap of~(\ref{lp:degLp}) is at most
+Then the integrality gap of~(\ref{lp:simultan:degLp}) is at most

-and an approximate solution can be found in strongly polynomial time with the same guarantee. \end{theorem} \begin{proof} Let $C\subseteq E$ be the cycle and let $F_1,\dots,F_m$ denote the trees obtained by leaving out the edges of $C$ one at a time.
-Clearly, every edge $e\in E$ is contained in at least $m-1$ of $F_1,\dots,F_m$ and~(\ref{lp:degLp}) is integral when restricted to $F_i$, hence the integrality gap of~(\ref{lp:degLp}) is at most $\frac{m}{m-1}$ by Theorem~\ref{thm:apxMain}.
+and an approximate solution with the same guarantee can be found in strongly polynomial time. \end{theorem} \begin{proof} Let $C\subseteq E$ be the cycle and let $F_1,\dots,F_m$ denote the trees obtained by leaving out the edges of $C$ one at a time.
+Clearly, every edge $e\in E$ is contained in at least $(m-1)$ of $F_1,\dots,F_m$ and the polyhedron defined by~(\ref{lp:simultan:degLp}) is integer when the problem is restricted to $F_i$, hence the integrality gap of~(\ref{lp:simultan:degLp}) is at most $\frac{m}{m-1}$ by Theorem~\ref{thm:simultan:apxGapBound}.
 For even $m$, we improve this bound as follows.

 Observe that every edge $e\in E$ is contained in at least $m$ of $C,F_1,\dots,F_m$.
-Since~(\ref{lp:degLp}) is integral when the problem is restricted to $C$, one gets that the integrality gap of~(\ref{lp:degLp}) is at most $\frac{m+1}{m}$ by Theorem~\ref{thm:apxMain}, which completes the proof. \end{proof}
+Since~(\ref{lp:simultan:degLp}) defines an integer polyhedron when the problem is restricted to $C$, one gets that the integrality gap of~(\ref{lp:simultan:degLp}) is at most $\frac{m+1}{m}$ by Theorem~\ref{thm:simultan:apxGapBound}, which completes the proof.